TheSre/paths/motivations.md

 Malaria Foundation (AMF) was [able to save a life for roughly $5,500 on average](https://www.givewell.org/charities/top-charities) in 2021.
-The number the U.S. government is willing to spend is about 1,801 times GiveWell's estimate[^2].
+The number the U.S. government is willing to spend is about 1,801 times the GiveWell estimate[^2].
 Given that we have limited resources, these differences in cost-effectiveness mean that some approaches to helping others are much more impactful than others.
 For example, let's take the [average annual wage in the U.S. from May